 Are There Complications With Anal Skin Tags?

 Aside from anal skin tags indicating another medical condition, you may feel itching or pain on or near the tag if it becomes infected.
-Because of its close proximity to your rectal area, fecal matter can become lodged around the tag.
+Because of its proximity to your rectal area, fecal matter can lodge around the tag.
 Bacteria buildup can quickly infect your anus and surrounding skin.
 You may also feel anxiety if you have a sexual relationship with a partner.
 Skin tags may cause friction between you and your partner if they do not understand your skin issue.

 How Do You Prevent Anal Skin Tags?